 - Reconcile your Afterpay clearing account

-QuickBooks Online is used as an example, but the same reconciliation approach applies to other supported accounting integrations, as well as to other payment platforms that do not support payout and fee syncing.
+QuickBooks Online is used as an example, but the same reconciliation approach applies to other supported accounting integrations and to other payment platforms that do not support payout and fee syncing.

 Use this guide if: